-Researchers at Hasso Plattner Institute in Potsdam, Germany have unveiled a new technology which could revolutionise the way we play games and interact with our smartphones.
+Researchers at Hasso Plattner Institute in Potsdam, Germany have unveiled a new technology which could revolutionize the way we play games and interact with our smartphones.

 The development team has this month unveiled a new Smartphone Force Feedback Technology that uses electrical muscle stimulation (EMS) to mimic signals that the central nervous system sends to activate muscle groups, rather than using motors to power the vibrating “rumblers” used in game-console controllers.

-The force feedback technology creates forces that feel you are fighting the smartphone and provide gaming feedback during play.
+The force feedback technology creates forces that feel like you are fighting the smartphone and provide gaming feedback during play.
+This is achieved through EMS, which sends electrical impulses to the muscles, causing them to contract and create a sensation of resistance or force.
+This method is more immersive and realistic compared to the traditional vibration feedback provided by motors.
 Developer Pedro Lopes explains:

 “In tests, 10 people played a specially designed video game – in which aircraft had to fight against a strong wind from a giant wind turbine – and compared the new technique with the smartphone’s conventional rumbler.
 “All of them preferred our mobile force-feedback over traditional vibrotactile feedback,” Lopes claims.”